 Please advise your institution of higher education of the importance of our database, and ask the responsible officer to acquire a subscription.
 Encourage others – colleagues, students and friends – to do the same.
 This will enhance the study of the Talmudic corpus, allow the Institute to forward its work, and benefit all involved.
 Individuals can also receive a free introductory period of use.

-The databank's previous version (#5 on disc) still can be ordered through this site.
+The databank's previous version (#5 on disc) still can be ordered through this site for $300.
 This version of the databank contains c.
 250 manuscript and first editions units and more than 750 Geniza fragments from the Seminary Library, Oxford, and Cambridge.
 Added in this version are more than 1,700 digital photographs of Mishnah and Talmud fragments from the Adler Geniza collection in New York (JTS) and early European fragments from libraries and archives in Italy, discovered and restored thanks to the indefatigable work of Prof. Mauro Perani.